Envy-free matchings with cost-controlled quotas: Introduction

+{\bf Other Related Work. } For a review of results related to stable matchings in the $\HR$ setting, we refer the reader to~\cite{GS62,GI89}.
+Envy-freeness (also called as fairness) is a well-studied notion of optimality.
+Structural properties of envy-free matchings in the $\HR$ setting are investigated in~\cite{WR18}.
+In the $\HRLQ$ setting ($\HR$ setting wherein hospitals have {\em lower-quotas}) envy-free matchings are studied in~\cite{Yokoi20,DBLP:SAGT20,FITUY15}.

-Apart from \cite{Vazirani}, flexible quotas in the college admission setting are studied in~\cite{smfqs}.
+We review the work where quotas are {\em flexible} or replaced by other constraints.
+Flexible quotas in the college admission setting are studied in~\cite{smfqs}.
 In their setting, no costs are involved but colleges may have ties in the preference lists and flexible quotas are used for tie-breaking at the last matched rank.
 In the student-project allocation setting, the problem of minimizing the maximum and total deviation from the initial target is studied in~\cite{DBLP:phd/ethos/Cooper20}.
-Flexibility in quotas also comes up when colleges have upper and lower-quotas~\cite{DBLP:journals/tcs/BiroFIM10,Yokoi20,HIM16}.
-In the work by Biro~et~al.~\cite{DBLP:journals/tcs/BiroFIM10}, colleges either satisfy the lower-quotas or are closed.

-A setting where courses make monetary transfers to students and have budget constraints is studied in~\cite{AAAI1817032}.
+A setting where courses make monetary transfers to students and have budget constraints is studied in~\cite{AAAI1817032} in which they propose a new notion of optimality, namely {\em approximate stability}.
 Funding constraints are studied in~\cite{aziz2020summer} in the context of allocating student interns to the projects funded by supervisors.

-A setting involving high-demand courses and scheduling constraints is studied in~\cite{DBLP:conf/atal/OthmanSB10} which assumes a fixed quota at courses.
-Course allocation involving efficient assignment of students to highly-popular courses is treated with the AI approach in~\cite{DBLP:conf/aaai/HoshinoR14}.
-Course bidding mechanisms for allocating seats efficiently at high-demand courses are investigated in~\cite{doi:10.1111/j.1468-2354.2009.00572.x}.
+As mentioned earlier Santhini~et~al.~\cite{Santhini} consider a cost-based quota setting which is same as ours.
+However, their problems are in the one-sided preference list setting and they show an efficient algorithm to compute a min-cost matching of a desired {\em signature}.
+The signature allows to encode requirements about the number of agents matched to a particular rank.
+This result is in contrast to the hardness results we show for similar optimization problems in this paper under the two-sided preference setting.

-{\em Organization of the paper: } In Section~\ref{sec:stable_ext}, we establish connection between $\SMFQ$ setting and the generalized stable extension setting.
-We present our algorithmic results for the $\minmax$ and $\SMFQUSET$ problems in Section~\ref{sec:ucalgo}.
-In Section~\ref{sec:uchardness}, we present $\NP$-hardness and inapproximability results for the $\SMFQUSET$ problem.
+{\em Organization of the paper: } In Section~\ref{sec:c1c2} we present a linear programming formulation for $\SMFQUSET$ problem.
+In Section~\ref{sec:lpalgo} we give an LP based approximation algorithm for $\SMFQUSET$ on $\CCQCC$ instances.
+In Section~\ref{sec:ucalgo}, we present algorithmic results for $\minmax$ and $\SMFQUSET$ for general instances.
+We present hardness results for the $\SMFQUSET$ problem in Section~\ref{sec:uchardness}.
+In Section~\ref{sec:exp} we present empirical results for our algorithms. { We discuss open questions in Section~\ref{sec:disc} and conclude.}